hgimonet/IDD_spring2021_Final_SayCheese/README.md

 ## How to Use

+This is a collaborative drawing board.
+You can leave graduation messages for you peers at CT!
+The are multiple boards around campus, and all of them are connected.
+Editting on one is editing them all!

+Grab the **writing tool** (a green piece of chalk or highlighter).
+This is what you will use to interact with the Board!

 ### Drawing Mode

-TODO
+In drawing mode, the tool will leave a trace wherever it is detected.
+To have a break between lines or when writing letters, hide the pen behind your hand and show it again to resume painting.

 ### Emojis Mode

-Hold the green pen for 3 seconds to place an emoji.
+Hold the green pen in place for 3 seconds to place an emoji.
+A countdown to 3 seconds will start whenever the pen is dectected in emoji mode.
+You can also hide the pen in your hand if you are still thinking about where to place the emoji.

 To switch between emojis, press the capacitive buttons on the pi box, or press 'p' on a laptop.

 ## How It's Made